-Iced tea is a chilled tea, usually sweetened with sugar or flavored with syrup.
+Iced tea is usually sweetened with sugar or flavored with syrup.

-It's popular in various forms and flavors around the world, and this means the sugar content can vary slightly.
+It’s popular in various forms and flavors around the world, so its sugar content can vary slightly.

 If you like tea, pick regular tea or choose iced tea that doesn’t have any sugars added.

 This has led people to believe that protein bars are a healthy snack.

 While there are some healthier protein bars on the market, many contain around 20 grams of added sugar, making their nutritional content similar to that of a candy bar (

 When choosing a protein bar, read the label and avoid those that are high in sugar.
 You can also eat a high protein food such as yogurt instead.

 Soup isn’t a food that you generally associate with sugar.